Time to Read: About 1 minute

 - Then, your doctor must sign off on the new prescription.
 This may not happen until the end of the day.

 - Once your doctor signs off on the prescription, it’s sent to your pharmacy electronically.

 - Your pharmacy will refill your prescription.
-If they don’t have your medication in stock, they may need to order the medication.
+If they do not have your medication in stock, they may need to order the medication.